roganartu/ruff/docs/faq.md

 ## Do I have to use Ruff's linter and formatter together?

 Nope!
-Ruff's linter and Formatter can be used independently of one another -- you can use Ruff as a formatter, but not a linter, or vice versa.
+Ruff's linter and formatter can be used independently of one another -- you can use Ruff as a formatter, but not a linter, or vice versa.

 ## What versions of Python does Ruff support?